1and1-serversupport/ghosttester/README.md

     ./ghosttest.sh

-If your server/desktop is vulnerable you should perform an updata ASAP!
+If your server/desktop is vulnerable you should perform an updata **ASAP**.

+The pathced Version should be **glibc-2.12-1.149.el6_6.5.x86_64** or **glibc-2.12-1.149.el6_6.5.i686**.

+On CentOS/RHEL/Suse you can find the version like this:

+    rpm -q glibc

+On Debian/Ubuntu you can use this command:

+    aptitude show libc6 | grep Version

+To fix the vulnerability just run an update, patches have been released.